moosetechnology/moosetechnology.github.io/_drafts/2021-06-04-plantUML-for-metamodel.md

 ```

 Indeed, `FamixMMUMLDocumentor`, the tool I am going to demonstrate to you, is based on the generated meta-model.
-I specify this because there is another tool, *which I do not recommend for this use*, based on the meta-model builder, `FmxMBPlantTextVisitor`.
+There is also another tool, *which I do not recommend for studying meta-models*, based on the meta-model builder, `FmxMBPlantTextVisitor`.

-I would also like to make one last remark, most of the information given in this post is easily found in the Comment of the `FamixMMUMLDocumentor`.
+I would also like to make one last remark, most of the information given in this post can be found in the comment of the `FamixMMUMLDocumentor` class.
 Finally, there is the [plantUML server](http://www.plantuml.com/plantuml/uml/SyfFKj2rKt3CoKnELR1Io4ZDoSa70000) to run your plantUML code directly on the web.
-So let's continue and generate our visualizations ! :smile:
+So let's continue and generate our visualizations! :smile:

 ## Global approach

 ### Generation on the whole meta-model

-Let's say we know that there is a meta-model on coasters whose builder is: `CoasterCollectorMetamodelGenerator`
+Let's say we know that there is a meta-model on coasters whose builder is `CoasterCollectorMetamodelGenerator`.
-Since we need the generated model and not the builder, we will look at the prefix defined in `CoasterCollectorMetamodelGenerator class >> prefix` and deduce the model name, which consists of the model prefix followed by the word `Model`.
+Since we need the generated model and not the builder, we will look at the prefix defined in `CoasterCollectorMetamodelGenerator class >> #prefix` and deduce the model name, which consists of the model prefix followed by the word `Model`.

 In this case, for `CoasterCollectorMetamodelGenerator`, the model is called `CCModel`.
 From here, we have all the elements to generate the plantUML code associated with the model via the following code: